madetech/data-101/modules/core/Python.md

 ### Homebrew Python
 Hopefully you will already be familiar with Homebrew (see above) and already have this set up.
 When installing Python with homebrew Python 3 is the default version.
-If you have a specific requirement for a version of Python then you can also specify this, but there will be a better way of managing python versions in a later section.
+If you have a specific requirement for a version of Python then you can also specify this, but there will be alternative ways of managing python versions in a later section.

 #### Installing Python 3
 ```